Sina-Ghaderi/goshkan/Readme.md

 # goshkan
-Transparent TLS and HTTP proxy serve &amp; operating on all 65535 ports, with domain regex whitelist and rest api control
+Transparent TLS and HTTP proxy serve &amp; operates on all 65535 ports, with domain regex whitelist and rest api control

 - tls and http on same port (payload inspection)
 - handle connections with low memory footprint